qpsolvers/qpbenchmark/README.md

 | **Maros-Meszaros**       | 138      | Standard, designed to be difficult. |
 | **Maros-Meszaros dense** | 62       | Subset of Maros-Meszaros restricted to smaller dense problems. |
 | **GitHub free-for-all**  | 12       | Community-built, new problems [are welcome](https://github.com/qpsolvers/qpbenchmark/issues/new?template=new_problem.md)! |

+New test sets are welcome!
+The benchmark is designed so that each test set comes in a standalone directory.
+Check out the existing test sets below, and feel free to create a new one that better matches your particular use cases.

 ## Solvers